dmrickey/fvtt-ckl-roll-bonuses/README.md

     * The value of the dictionary flags can be either a number or a formula

 </details>

+## Element CL Bonus
+Increase (or decrease) CL for spells that have a specific elemental damage type todo - include tidbit about gnome pyromaniac alternate racial trait

 ## Elemental Focus
 Increase the DC by +1 of any spell you're casting for a specific element.